-There are 200+ listed JJ clusters & resettlement colonies, unauthorized colonies and villages that fall in company's area of operation.
+There are 200+ listed JJ clusters & resettlement colonies, unauthorized colonies and villages that fall in Company's area of operation.
 The residents of JJ clusters are basically migrants from different communities, culture, ethnicity and creed who drifted from their native places.
-Tata Power-DDL is committed to ensuring the social wellbeing of the residents of JJ Cluster/ resettlement colonies/ villages in the vicinity of its operational area through Corporate Social Responsibility initiatives (CSR) in alignment with Tata Power-DDL Lakshaya 2023.
+Tata Power-DDL is committed to ensuring the social wellbeing of the residents of JJ Cluster/ resettlement colonies/ villages in the vicinity of its operational area through Corporate Social Responsibility initiatives (CSR) in alignment with Tata Power-DDL 2.0 strategy.

 These clusters also have a very high representation of SC/ST communities which further emphasizes the need for inducing various developmental initiatives there.
-Tata Power-DDL's CSR program has been restructured & rebranded under the mother brand SAATHI with verticals UNNATI (Women Empowerment), UJJWAL (Education), SANJEEVANI (Health) & CLUB ENERJI (Environment) meant to serve marginalized societal sections & communities falling in Tata Power DDL's licensed area of supply and the geographical locations of Tata Power DDL business development projects.
+Tata Power-DDL's CSR program has been restructured & rebranded under the mother brand SAATHI with the Guiding Principles being UNNATI (Women & Youth Empowerment), UJJWAL (Support to SC/ST Communities), SANJEEVANI (Health) & CLUB ENERJI (Environment) meant to serve marginalized societal sections & communities falling in Tata Power DDL's licensed area of supply and the geographical locations of Tata Power DDL business development projects.